 The best Figma plugins to help you navigate, organize, and search files

-While the plugins in this section aren’t specific to accessibility, they are a great addition to your basic Figma tool set.
+While the plugins in this section aren’t specific to accessibility, they are a great addition to your basic Figma tool set, especially for file management.

-We spoke with Adam Glynn-Finnegan, currently a Product Design Lead at Netflix, who shared two Figma plugins he considers essential to his workflow:
+We spoke with Adam Glynn-Finnegan, currently a Product Design Lead at Netflix, who shared three Figma plugins he considers essential to his workflow:

 “I rely on them nearly as much as the basic Figma tool set.
 They are all utilities that help navigate, organize, and search your Figma files.”

 Frame Cards is a plugin that Adam created last year.
-It’s a simple tool to help you organize your frames for yourself and give context on your work when sharing with teammates.
+It’s a simple tool that helps you organize your frames for yourself.
+You can give context on your work when sharing files with teammates.

 Super Tidy is a nifty tool for finding individual elements inside your file.
 It helps you keep your design tidy by easily aligning, renaming, and reordering your frames based on their canvas position.